 (4) Notice of Denial.
-If a Person fails to prequalify for a mandatory prequalification, the District must notify the Person and specify the reasons under Section (3) of this Rule and inform the Person of the Person's right to a hearing under ORS 279C.445 and 279C.450 as provided in Section (6) of this Rule.
+If a Person fails to prequalify for a mandatory prequalification, the District mustshall notify the Person-and, specify the reasons under Sectionsection (3) of this Rulerule and inform the Person of the Person's right to a hearing under ORS 279C.445 and 279C.450 as provided in Sectionsection (6) of this Rulerule.

 (5) Revocation of Prequalification.
-If the District has reasonable cause to believe that there has been a substantial change in the conditions of a prequalified Person and that the Person is no longer qualified or is less qualified, the District may revoke or revise and reissue the prequalification after reasonable Notice to the prequalified Person.
-The Notice shall specify the reasons under Section (3) of this Rule and inform the Person of the Person's right to a hearing under ORS 279C.445 and 279C.450 as provided in Section (6) of this Rule.
+If the District has reasonable cause to believe that there has been a substantial change in the conditions of a prequalified Person and that the Person is no longer qualified or is less qualified, the District may revoke or revise and reissue the prequalification after reasonable Noticenotice to the prequalified Person.
+The Noticenotice shall specify the reasons under Sectionsection (3) of this Rulerule and inform the Person of the Person's right to a hearing under ORS 279C.445 and 279C.450 as provided in Sectionsection (6) of this Rulerule.